HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 And, <span style="color:#95D0FC">him</span>.
 She *sees* him, as she sees him for the first time;
-and a fundamental sense of affection flows through her.
+and she can feel the fundamental sense of affection flows through her.
 Aside from his whirlwind of emotions for her and the world — pride, affection, excitement, hope, despair, and a quiet undertone of melancholy —